Di2 Synchro shift – how does it work?

 When riding your bike you can use three different shift modes.
 Shift mode 1, shift mode 2 and full manual.
 These shift mode 1 and shift mode 2 are set up as ‘semi-synchro’ and (full) synchro by default.
 However, you can set them up however you like.
 You could for example set both shift modes to full synchro, but have the automatic shift points differ for each mode.
 I'll talk you through customising the different shift modes in another post.

 Change shifting modes on the bike

 So you’ve got two custom and one full manual shift modes available – how do you use them?
 That’s easy!
 Just double press the button on either your Frame/Bar-end junction box or the below-the-stem junction box and you’ll change modes.
 In the video below reader Paul Teeter demonstrates how to cycle through the different shift modes.

 - Solid red/green lights: manual shift mode

-- Twice blinking red/green lights: shift mode 1 (default: synchronised shift)
+- Twice blinking red/green lights: shift mode 1 (default: semi-synchronized shift)

-- Three-times blinking red/green lights: shift mode 2 (default: semi-synchronised shift)
+- Three-times blinking red/green lights: shift mode 2 (default: synchronized shift)